NATO, Submarines and Looking Back on Tragedy

 Is it the Marines only, or is it all?

-it's all, but I could be wrong.
+I think it's all, but I can be wrong.

 And his point is that with limited budgets and short shells,